llaville/php-compatinfo-db/README.md

 # Requirements

-PHP 5.5 or greater
+* PHP 7.1 or greater
-PHPUnit 5 or 6 (if you want to run unit tests)
+* PHPUnit 7 or greater (if you want to run unit tests)

-# PHP5 users only

-Remove `composer.lock` to be able to install correct dependencies.

-Content of this file in repository is for PHP7 users.

 # Authors